Skip to main content

 2. You should specify a static name for your project using the projectName key in the browserstack.yml config file of the SDK.

 3. Restrict the characters in your projectName to alphanumeric characters (A-Z, a-z, 0-9), underscores (_), colons (:), and hyphens (-).
-Any other character will be replaced with a space.
+Test Observability replaces any other character with a space.

-4. It is recommended to create unique projects for each of your pipelines or applications under test.
+4. Browsertack recommends creating unique projects for individual pipelines or applications under test.

 5. If you have different CI jobs that run a subset of the same test suite every time, it’s best to group them in the same project.
 This allows you to analyze the stability and performance of all test cases across different types of runs.

-You can switch between projects and view the current project using the dropdown on the top-left corner.
+You can switch between projects and view the current project using the dropdown in the top-left corner.

 Project selection in Test Observability